-The New Bedford Whaling Museum High School Apprenticeship Program is a three-year commitment.
-It is year-round, beginning the summer before a student’s’ sophomore year and continues through high school graduation.
-The program runs 10:00 am -4:00 pm Monday-Thursday in July and August, with occasional evening and weekend events.
-Following a short break, the program resumes after school from 3:15-5:00 pm Monday-Thursday through June.
+The Apprenticeship Program runs year-round, beginning the summer before a students’ sophomore year, and continuing through high school graduation.
+An apprentice’s day begins at 10:00 am and ends at 4:00 pm, Monday through Thursday in July and August, with occasional evening and weekend events.
+Following a short break, the program resumes in the fall after school with activities from 3:15 to 5:00 pm, Monday through Thursday through June.

 In their second year, Apprentices continue to learn about the museum and engage in various projects and events with different museum departments to further develop career skills and cultivate a better understanding of how a museum functions.
 Students will again visit local college campuses and will receive help with SAT preparation and guidance through the college search process.
-Students participate in a Personal Finance class offered by Junior Achievement and a series of other workshops to help them excel in school as well as prepare for college and career.
+Students participate in a Financial Literacy class, Writing Workshop, and a series of other workshops to help them excel in school as well as prepare for college and career.

 In addition to museum projects and events, an apprentices’ final year consists primarily of preparation for post-high school life.
 Apprentices work with a college counselor who offers personalized guidance through the entire college/career exploration and application process including completing the FAFSA and other financial aid forms.
 Apprentices participate in Career Shadows through Junior Achievement as well as a series of other workshops.
 Third year apprentices also take on a leadership role in helping to teach and train new apprentices.

 For more information please contact Phoebe Magee, Manager of Young Adult Programs